NLPLOGIX-ORG/bootcamp/README.md

 **Week 5** - Presentation Week

+## Tableau
+Tableau is a well known data visualization tool that can be used on a variety of different datasets.
+This will allow you to use the data in order to create graphs, chart, maps, etc. in order to better visualize your data, and identify coorelations and trends.

+Steps to install Tableau are included [here.](https://help.tableau.com/current/desktopdeploy/en-us/desktop_deploy_download_and_install.htm)

 ## Anaconda
 Anaconda Individual Edition is an open source distribution which includes all of the packages (jupyter, pandas, numpy, and scikit-learn) you will need for the bootcamp.